KhaledGermany/KhaledGermany/README.md

 ## 🧠 About Me

 Hey!
-I’m Mohamma Khaled, a passionate creative technologist from [Your Country].
+I’m Mohamma Khaled, a passionate creative technologist from Bangladesh.
 I hold a Bachelor’s degree in **[Your Degree]**, where I discovered my love for merging **technology with storytelling**.
 My work explores the synergy of **digital design, AI, and interactivity**—aiming to build experiences that are meaningful, functional, and beautifully crafted.

 I’m now applying for the **Master's in Digitale Medien** to dive deeper into future-focused technologies and collaborate with like-minded creatives.